Dashboard Member settings

 • actual or prospective court proceedings

-• the amount of benefit experienced from the processing (even if only experienced by a small number of people)
+• the amount of benefit experienced from the processing (even if only experienced by a small number of people), and

 • the number of people who would benefit from the processing

 Organisations should focus on demonstrating that their overall processing purpose has substantial public interest benefits.
-Each time the organisation undertakes the processing they do not typically need to make a new public interest argument to demonstrate the specific benefits of processing, provided that the overall purpose for processing is of substantial public interest (as demonstrated initially).
+An organisation does not typically need to make a new public interest argument to demonstrate the specific benefits of processing each time it undertakes processing, provided that the overall purpose for processing is of substantial public interest (as initially demonstrated).

 Associated conditions

-For an organisation to be able to rely on this condition, certain ‘associated conditions’ need to be met.
-For the substantial public interest condition, at least one of the 23 substantial public interest conditions set out in the Data Protection Act 2018 (DPA) need to be met.
+For an organisation to be able to rely on this condition, at least one of the 23 substantial public interest conditions set out in the DPA needs to be met.
 In most cases, the organisation will also need to have in place an APD.
-For more information on these associated conditions, read Substantial public interest for DPIAs.
+For more information, read Substantial public interest for DPIAs.

-The processing is necessary for health or social care purposes (eg the provision of medical diagnosis and the provision of social care, such as social work).
+The processing is necessary for health or social care purposes (eg for the provision of medical diagnoses or the provision of social care, such as social work).

 Associated conditions